Skip to main content

 1. Set MCP_BANDS to the minimum required level

-3. Create an agent key bound to that policy
+3. Issue an agent key for that wallet

 4. The agent can only see the tools it needs AND can only sign what the policy allows